 What about non-nano zinc oxide?

-But it actually goes even deeper than that.
-Non-nanoparticle zinc oxide was a non-negotiable criterion for us in creating this list, but we favor brands that go above and beyond that and use uncoated, non-irradiated, and non-nano zinc oxide.
+But it actually goes deeper than that.
+Non-nanoparticle zinc oxide was a non-negotiable criterion for us in creating this list, but we favor brands that go above and beyond that and use uncoated, non-irradiated, and non-nano zinc.

 This is zinc oxide in its purest form, the closest in which it is found in nature.